Educator's Human Trafficking Awareness & Prevention Toolkit

 This toolkit is a resource for educators who are interested in including human trafficking topics in their classes.
 It provides resources with basic information about human trafficking, as well as lesson plans for elementary school to college level courses.

-Some of the materials listed here were created a few years ago.
-However, their approach to the subject and framework for how to discuss this sensitive topic with youth is still valuable, providing insight and a useful platform for human trafficking classroom integration.
+While the links and content on this page were checked and updated in January 2026, some of the materials and assets shared were created a number of years ago.
+However, their approach to the subject and framework for how to discuss this sensitive topic with youth was deemed still valuable.
+The below resources provide important insight and a platform for how to integrate the subject of human trafficking and modern slavery into a classroom environment.

 Human trafficking 101 Information to Review Before Teaching